 |Title:||Asst.
 Men's Soccer Coach|

-Shuttleworth made his MLS debut on May 29, 2010 against the New York Red Bulls and earned his first career win in the process.
+In seven seasons with the club, Shuttleworth has started over 100 matches.
+He made his MLS debut on May 29, 2010 against the New York Red Bulls and earned his first career win in the process.
 He made his first career start on June 5 of that year at the Seattle Sounders.
-Overall, he went 3-3 during the 2010 campaign, appearing in six matches and starting five.

 Shuttleworth had a successful three-year collegiate career at the University of Buffalo, starting 33 matches and going 20-7-7 with a 0.80 goals against average.
 As a junior he started all 20 matches and posted eight shutouts while compiling a 0.63 GAA on his way to being named second team All Mid-America Conference.
 He decided to forgo his final season of eligibility to sign with the Revolution.
 He majored in communications at Buffalo.